Residence Life Policies

 Due to limited space and liability issues, Residence Life is unable to accommodate storage of residents’ personal items or room furnishings at any time during the year.
 Residents may wish to explore professional off-campus storage services to accommodate any additional storage needs.
 Room furnishings are not permitted to be removed from student rooms.

-Mount Mercy University is not responsible for lost, stolen or damaged property in the residence halls or public areas of communities.
+Mount Mercy University is not responsible for lost, stolen, or damaged property in the residence halls or public areas of communities.
 Items left in rooms/suites/bathrooms/community lounges will be stored for a minimum of 48 hours and a maximum of 30 days.
-If the owner is known they will be contacted via email notifying them that they have 30 days to retrieve their property.
-If the owner does not return Residence Life will determine if the items are in a condition to be donated to charity or discard.
+If the owner is known, they will be contacted via email notifying them that they have 30 days to retrieve their property.
+If the owner does not return, Residence Life will determine if the items are in a condition to be donated to charity or discarded.

 A.2.
 Access to Community Space

-Residential spaces should feel like home allowing residents to enjoy a reasonable level of the privacy from solicitation and disturbance and to enjoy the facilities without competing with outside groups for access.
+Residential spaces should feel like home allowing residents to enjoy a reasonable level of the privacy from solicitation and disturbance.
+Residents should also expect to enjoy the facilities without competing with outside groups for access.
 Therefore, there is limited space in each hall whereby a recognized student organization or Mount Mercy campus department may partner with a residence life staff member to provide an activity in the hall.

-- All organizations who wish to reserve space for meetings and activities; reservations for space should be conducted through the Area Coordinator.
+- All organizations who wish to reserve space for meetings and activities should contact the Residence Life department located in Student Services.